-The Residence Community values respect, diversity, safety, equity, learning and community and has developed processes to attend to student conduct that is consistent with these values.
+The Residence Community values dignity, respect, safety, equity, learning and community and has developed processes to attend to student conduct that is consistent with these values.

-If a student behaves contrary to the Residence Community Standards (which includes the House Rules and a set of Rights and Responsibilities), there are three processes to address the behaviour: the Residence Community Standards and its restorative process; the Breach of Residence Contract process described below (Residence Agreement), and/or the Code of Student Behaviour.
+If a student behaves contrary to the Residence Community Standards (which includes the House Rules and a set of Rights and Responsibilities), there are three processes to address the behaviour: the Residence Community Standards (Restorative Justice),the Residence Agreement (Lease), and/or the Code of Student Behaviour.

-The Residence Community Standards policy lays out expectations and processes for students to resolve their own issues by identifying the harm caused by a behaviour and creatively finding ways to repair that harm.
+The Residence Community Standards Policy lays out expectations and processes for students to resolve their own issues by identifying the harm caused by a behaviour and creatively finding ways to repair that harm.
 Both the students who cause the harm and those that experience it will have a say in the outcome.
 Our system is designed to build community and strengthen ties between students living in residence.
 It also provides a mechanism for students to truly consider their behaviour, its consequences and better options.
 The four main objectives of the policy are:

 In addition, the Code of Student Behaviour applies to all students, including those living in Residence.
 It will be applied in cases where the behaviour is a violation of the Code and the criteria for a restorative process are not met.